sudipstha08/learning-go/README.md

 - Sentry supports every major language, framework, and library.

--You can get started for free.
+- You can get started for free.
 Pricing depends on the number of monthly events, transactions, and attachments that you send Sentry

--Sentry doesn’t impact a web site’s performance.Sentry is a listener/handler for errors that asynchronously sends out the error/event to Sentry.io.
+- Sentry doesn’t impact a web site’s performance.Sentry is a listener/handler for errors that asynchronously sends out the error/event to Sentry.io.
 This is non-blocking.
 The error/event only goes out if this is an error.
 Global handlers have almost no impact as well, as they are native APIs provided by the browsers.

--The best way to think about things is this: logging provides you with a trail of events.
+- The best way to think about things is this: logging provides you with a trail of events.
 Often those events are errors, but many times they're simply informational.
 Sentry is fundamentally different because we focus on exceptions, or in other words, we capture application crashes.

 - To summarize, Sentry works with your application logging infrastructure, often integrating directly.
 It does not replace the need for those logs, and it's also not a destination for things that aren't actionable errors or crashes.